 The estimation results confirm that market capitalization have a postive impact on the real GDP level for the two specifications and over the whole and reduced samples.
-The elasticity $\gamma$ is highly accepted and is, 25.8% and 27.6% for the whole sample (1980-2013) and respectively for the two specifications.
-Considering the reduced sample 1993-2012 where all the data are observed, the coefficient $\gamma$ is arround 17%.
+The elasticity γ is highly accepted and is, 25.8% and 27.6% for the whole sample (1980-2013) and respectively for the two specifications.
+Considering the reduced sample 1993-2012 where all the data are observed, the coefficient γ is arround 17%.

-The impact of the human capital is rejected; the p-values associated with $\beta$ are superiors to 5%, which means that there is no effect of human capital on the economic activity.
+The impact of the human capital is rejected; the p-values associated with β are superiors to 5%, which means that there is no effect of human capital on the economic activity.
 This results should be considered with precaution regarding the method of data extrapolation of human capital.
-The coefficient $\mu$ is also rejected in the unrestricted specification.
-A wald hypothesis test of the nullity of both $\beta$ and $\mu$ confirm the nullity of these coefficients.
+The coefficient μ is also rejected in the unrestricted specification.
+A wald hypothesis test of the nullity of both β and μ confirm the nullity of these coefficients.
 F-Statistic probabilities are respectively 0.14 and 0.22 for the samples 1980-2012 and 1993-2012.
-The second column of the table presents a restricted specification ( $\mu$ =0) which mean that the Cobb-Douglass production function exibit a constant returns to scale confirmed by the nullity of this coefficient as shwon in the first column.
+The second column of the table presents a restricted specification (μ =0) which implies that the Cobb-Douglass production function exibit a constant returns to scale confirmed by the nullity of this coefficient as shwon in the first column.

-The third column omit the human capital rejected in the first and second estimation and the overall properties are unchanged over both samples.
+The third column presents the results without considering the human capital rejected in the first and second estimation.
+The overall properties are unchanged over both samples.
 For all estimations, Durbin-Watson is around 1.60 over 1980-2012 and 1.86 over 1993-2012 indicating the absence of autocorelations especially on the shorter sample where data are not completed by extrapolation.